-We will regularly collect market data to compare pay for roles within Atom to that of comparative companies.
-This data will include Market Median and range information:
+Market data to compare pay for roles within Atom to that of comparative companies is regularly reviewed.
+This data will include Market Median and range information.
+All Grade Bands (1 - 4) are compared to national and regional benchmark data using Financial Services and Technology pay data where applicable to roles.